IDinsight/surveycto-python/README.md

 ```python
 get_form_data(form_id, format=’csv’, shape=’wide’, date=None, review_status='approved', repeat_groups=None, line_breaks=None)
 ```
-Fetch SurveyCTO form data in json or csv formats Parameters
+Fetch SurveyCTO form data in json or csv formats.
+Parameters
 - form_id (str): The form_id of the SurveyCTO form.
 - format (str, optional): The format of the returned data.
 Allowed values are: json, csv(default).
 - shape (str, optional): The shape of the returned data.
 Allowed values are: wide, long. shape=’long’ can only be specified when returning data in csv format.
-- date (str, optional): Return only the form submissions where CompletionDate is greater than the given date (in UTC).
+- date (datetime.date or datetime.datetime object, optional): Return only the form submissions where CompletionDate is greater than the given date (in UTC).
 Can only be specified when returning data in json format.
 - review_status (str, optional): Return only the form submissions with given review status.
 Allowed values are: approved(default), rejected, pending and more than one value concatenated with | or with commas.
 - repeat_groups (bool, optional): Return a dictionary object containing the main form data along with the repeat groups.
 Can only be specified when returning long data, in which case it will default to true.
 - line_breaks (str, optional): Replace linebreaks in the csv data with some other character.